Part 1 - All about the University

 Different Activities for Students

 Depending on the extracurriculars that you may enjoy, there are a number of sport outlets hosted by CUS Milano, a sporting body for the University.
-Outside of this there are a number of cinemas that show movies in English, a variety of museums and art galleries to enjoy.
-There is a lot of focal areas that students on the course centre in on for night life, and a number of events are hosted by the comune di milano throughout the year.
+Outside of this, there is a number of cinemas that show movies in English and a variety of museums and art galleries to enjoy.
+There are lots of focal areas that students on the course centre in on for night life, and a number of events are hosted by the Comune di Milano throughout the year.
 There are a number of shopping districts to enjoy, as well as an array of parks and green spaces to peruse on nice days!
 If your favourite band or artist comes to do a show in Italy, chances are they will pass through Milan at some point for a concert.

 There is a wide range of public transport in Milan offered by the ATM (Azienda Trasporti Milanesi).
-If you’re younger that 27 years of age you can purchase a monthly/annual pass that covers all their transport methods in the city.
-For more information on getting around Milan you can check out our other article focused on this.
+If you’re younger that 27 years of age, you can purchase a monthly/annual pass that covers all their transport methods in the city.

 The Different Neighbourhoods in Milan for University Accommodation

 The lectures for IMS are held at L.I.T.A (or Niguarda, depending on when you read this) as such many students opt to live on the Green metro line (M2) as this provides a route to either the Cascina Gobba stop (where you can then walk to L.I.T.A) or to the Udine stop (where you can take the 325 to get to Segrate and then walk).
-There is an area of the city known as Citta Studi that is populated with students attending mainly either Statale or Politecnico and given this a lot of the IMS students like to live in this area, or near Piola (also on the green line of the metro).
-Given the changes to the location where lectures will be held some students are beginning to find accommodation on either the Yellow or Purple lines (M3 and M5, respectively) to get to Niguarda.
+There is an area of the city known as Citta Studi that is populated with students attending mainly either Statale or Politecnico, reason why a lot of the IMS students like to live in this area, or near Piola (also on the green line of the metro).
+Given the changes to the location where lectures will be held, some students are beginning to find accommodation on either the Yellow or Purple lines (M3 and M5, respectively) to get to Niguarda.

 Cost of Living in Milan (In General)